Experiences & Case Studies - Safe and Sound Protocol

 Clinical consideration

-This trajectory shows the typical activation phase that can occur in clients with developmental trauma: the nervous system, now more regulated, can uncover previously stored traumatic information.
+This program illustrates the typical activation phase that can occur in clients with developmental trauma: the nervous system, now more regulated, can bring previously stored traumatic information to the surface.
 This was not treated as a side effect, but as part of the healing process.
-The understanding that symptoms are somatically stored brought about a paradigm shift for Sofie that overturned years of frustrated help-seeking.
+The realization that symptoms are stored somatically brought about a paradigm shift for Sofie that turned around years of frustrated attempts to seek help.

-🔒 All personal data has been anonymized and/or fictionalized to protect the client's privacy.
-The client has given permission for anonymous use of her experiences.
+🔒 All personal data has been anonymized and/or fictionalized to protect the client’s privacy.
+The client has given permission for her experiences to be used anonymously.

 Case Study 03